 - You committed a crime and are in a place for people with mental illness

 - You have been convicted of breaking an election law anywhere in Canada in the last five years.

 For more information, see Who Can Vote?

-To become a candidate, follow these steps:
+To become a candidate for Member of the Legislative Assembly, follow these steps:

 1. Read Elections Nunavut’s guides: